DeffoN0tSt3/PY-GooDorker/README.md

-## PY-GooDorker - Python 3 Google Dorker by sZ
+## PY-GooDorker - Python 3 Google Dorker by n0tst3
-Very simple Python Google Dorker

-## Current Ver
-v0.2 - Updated to work with Python3

-## To be used for legitimate, authorized pen testing only.
+This is a simple Python 3 Google Dorker that can be used for legitimate, authorized pen testing only.
-## DISCLAIMER:
-ANY MALICIOUS USE OF THE CONTENTS FROM THIS ARTICLE WILL NOT HOLD THE AUTHOR & OR UPLOADER RESPONSIBLE, THE CONTENTS ARE SOLELY FOR EDUCATIONAL PURPOSE & LEGITIMATE Authorized PENTESTING.

-## Example Usage - Output will be displayed in console and saved in same dir as script.
+### Current Version
+The current version is v0.2, which has been updated to work with Python3.

+### Disclaimer
+Please note that any malicious use of the contents of this article will not hold the author and/or uploader responsible.
+The contents are solely for educational purposes and legitimate authorized pentesting.

+### Example Usage
+To use the script, simply run the following command:

 python3 goodkr.py

 > Dork: Input: products.php?id=

-> Country: Input: US

-> Output filename: Input: goo-prods